OctopusDeploy/api-client.ts/getting-started.md

 ```

 The repository will retrieve and process the root document (`/api`) of the Octopus API (i.e. `HTTP GET https://demo.octopus.app/api`).
 This document provides key/value mappings of the endpoints available by the target instance of Octopus Deploy.
 Once this document is processed by the `repository`, API calls may be invoked.

+## 👩🏼‍💻 Example: Getting a Project Resource

+Resources describe the message contracts that Octopus Deploy uses to serialize types into JSON.
+These resources are contained in a separate library: `@octopusdeploy/message-contracts`.

 Here is an example of conducting a search against the `projects` endpoint to find a project in Octopus Deploy by its ID (i.e. `Projects-123`) or by its name (i.e. `Deployment Project`):